-In this work, we derive an upper bound for the maximum expected prediction error of Lipschitz continuous regression models that is linearly dependent on the training set fill distance.
+Consequently, we derive an upper bound for the maximum expected prediction error of Lipschitz continuous regression models that is linearly dependent on the training set fill distance.
 We show that minimizing the training set fill distance significantly decreases the maximum approximation error of Lipschitz continuous regression models.
 We compare the FPS approach with other model-agnostic sampling techniques and demonstrate its superiority for low training set budgets in terms of maximum prediction error reduction.
-The maximum prediction error of a regression model can be considered as a measure of the robustness of the predictions and is a helpful metric in various applications fields, such as material science and chemistry~\citep{Zaverkin2022}, where the average error provides an incomplete evaluation of the predictions of a model~\citep{Sutton2020,Gould22}.

 Our analysis offers theoretical and empirical results, which set it apart from previous works.
 Specifically, we extend the theoretical work of~\cite{sener2018active} from classification to regression, demonstrating that reducing training set fill distance lowers the maximum prediction error of the regression model.
 Moreover, contrary to~\cite{Yu2010} and~\cite{Wu2019}, who studied the advantages of using FPS for regression tasks, our findings are supported by mathematical results providing theoretical motivation for what we show empirically.
 We emphasize that, according to our knowledge, prior research did not detect the relationship between reducing the fill distance of the training set using FPS and decreasing the maximum prediction error of a regression model, neither theoretically nor empirically.
-In addition, we provide further theoretical examination and empirical investigations to show supplementary advantages of selecting training sets with the FPS for kernel regression models using a Gaussian kernel.
+In addition, we provide further theoretical examinations and empirical investigations to show supplementary advantages of selecting training sets with the FPS for kernel regression models, exemplified for a Gaussian kernel.
 Specifically, our findings indicate that employing FPS for selecting training sets enhances the stability of this particular category of models.